 This certainly isn’t a simple food as far as ingredients go.
 It looks to me like they’ve packed in a whole shopping list.
 In addition to the chicken and turkey we find duck, salmon, and fish meal included, and also chicken fat as a necessary source of nutrients, omega 6, and energy.
 As well as the grains listed above we find millet, and also potato as another source of carbs.
 There’s a range of vitamins and minerals, and some really nice inclusions like green tea extract as an antioxidant, flaxseed for skin and coat, eggs, kelp, spinach, and a range of fruits and veggies.
 Chicory root is a source of soluble dietary fibre and a prebiotic to aid digestion.
 Yep, this food is packed with decent ingredients.

 The composition as a whole is good, however the average protein and fat percentages show less meat than some of the other kibbles rated 5 stars.
 It’s a solid food so deserving of 4 stars.
-If you have an active dog then I’d sway towards Pro Power as an alternative.

 Where to buy?